 In ‘Designing Dark Mode User Interface’ we will learn the purpose of using a dark mode user interface.
 Also, we will explore how to design dark mode UI by properly considering UX.

 Dark mode user interface design is gaining immense popularity, and there are plenty of inspiring examples to explore.
 From sleek dark mode UI examples in popular applications like Sims 4 to the subtleties of dark mode UI colour palettes, designers are diving into this trend headfirst.
 Many turn to dark mode colour palette generators and resources to discover the perfect shades, with dark mode colour codes and hex values becoming essential tools.
-The deep, moody aesthetics of UI black colour schemes and the broader dark theme colour palette hex options offer both visual appeal and reduced eye strain, making dark mode a versatile and user-friendly choice in contemporary design.
+These design elements offer both visual appeal and reduced eye strain, making dark mode a versatile and user-friendly choice in contemporary design.

 What is Dark Mode Design in UI?